Teams sending QBs packing in final cuts despite pandemic

 Miami also traded for versatile rookie Lynn Bowden Jr. It also got a sixth-round draft pick from the Raiders for a fourth-round choice.
 Bowden can play running back or receiver, and also played quarterback at Kentucky.

+Alex Smith made Washington's 53-man roster, another significant step in his remarkable comeback 22 months since severely breaking his right leg and then having medical complications.
+Coach Ron Rivera said there's no plan to put Smith on injured reserve in the coming days.
+Smith might even be Dwayne Haskins' backup in the season opener Sept.
+13 against the Philadelphia Eagles.

-Other quarterbacks released were Cooper Rush and Alex Tanney of the Giants; Kurt Benkert and Kyle Lauletta of the Falcons; Chad Kelly of the Colts; and David Fales and Mike White of the Jets, who said veteran Joe Flacco passed his physical after neck surgery.
+Other quarterbacks released were veteran Mike Glennon and Josh Dobbs of the Jaguars, David Blough of the Lions, who lost all five of his starts subbing for the injured Matthew Stafford in 2019; Paxton Lynch of the Steelers; Cooper Rush and Alex Tanney of the Giants; Kurt Benkert and Kyle Lauletta of the Falcons; Chad Kelly of the Colts; and David Fales and Mike White of the Jets, who said veteran Joe Flacco passed his physical after neck surgery.

 One NFL star quarterback got much richer.
 The Texans and Deshaun Watson reached agreement on a four-year, $160 million contract that ranks only behind the 10-year, $503 million deal for Kansas City's Patrick Mahomes.
 Coincidentally, those two will face off in the season opener on Thursday night.

-“As a child growing up in Georgia, it was always my dream to play in the NFL,” Watson wrote on social media.
-“Today, I couldn’t be more honoured and humbled to sign a long-term deal in Houston, the city that I’ve grown to love so much and now call my home.”
+''As a child growing up in Georgia, it was always my dream to play in the NFL,'' Watson wrote on social media. ''Today, I couldn't be more honored and humbled to sign a long-term deal in Houston, the city that I've grown to love so much and now call my home.''